Our Environmental Ambition

 Electric vehicles

-PwC aims to have a carbon-neutral vehicle fleet by 2025.
-This is in line with our strategy to achieve fully circular operations by 2030.
-Over fifty percent of our vehicle fleet is currently electric.
+PwC aims to have a fossil-free vehicle fleet by 2025.
+This aligns with our strategy to achieve fully circular operations by 2030.
+82% of our vehicle fleet is currently electric.
 Seventy percent of our employees now choose a fully electric car.
+Our employees can now only choose a fully electric car.

-The number of electric cars in our fleet has increased partly because we are taking measures to make choosing these cars a more attractive option.
-Many employees have taken the opportunity to exchange their petrol or diesel car for an electric one without facing a financial penalty, for example.
+One reason that has increased the number of electric cars in our fleet is taking measures to make the option of electric cars more attractive.
+For example, many employees have taken the opportunity to exchange their petrol or diesel car for an electric one without facing a financial penalty.
 We also offer a bonus system to make leasing an electric car relatively inexpensive.
 And we are constantly expanding the number of charging stations at our offices to enable both employees and visitors to charge their cars.

-We are continuing to discourage the use of fossil fuel cars: it is no longer possible to lease cars with a diesel engine.
-Only short lease contracts are concluded for petrol cars.
+We continue to discourage the use of fossil fuel cars: it is no longer possible to lease cars with a diesel engine.

 Energy

-Our office energy consumption accounts for about eight percent of our total carbon emissions.
-Our measures to reduce energy consumption in our buildings have achieved a reduction of sixty-six percent in five years.
+Our office energy consumption accounts for about 4% of our total carbon emissions.
+Our measures to reduce energy consumption in our buildings have achieved a reduction of 70% in five years.

 PwC sets high sustainability standards for its office buildings.
 That means stipulating energy label A or higher with all new housing contracts.
 All of our fourteen PwC offices are accredited with the BREEAM-NL sustainability label.
-As well as energy, this label covers other sustainability issues such as health and biodiversity.
+In addition to energy, this label covers other sustainability issues such as health and biodiversity.
 Our buildings have a sustainability score of at least four out of five stars.
 If we rent office space, we require the property owners to have the office accredited with BREEAM-NL within six months.

 Playback of this video is not currently available